March 12, 2026 (3mo ago)

 GA4's JavaScript payload weighs roughly 45KB gzipped.
 That doesn't sound like much, but the real cost isn't the download — it's the execution.
 The script parses, evaluates, sets cookies, fingerprints the browser, and fires multiple beacon requests to google-analytics.com.

 On mobile devices with slower CPUs, this adds 200-500ms to time-to-interactive.
 Google's own Core Web Vitals punish exactly this kind of third-party JavaScript bloat.
 You're hurting your search ranking to track your search traffic.
-That irony isn't lost on anyone.

 When a visitor lands on your site, GA4 sends their IP address, screen resolution, browser fingerprint, referrer, and page URL to Google's servers.
 Google uses this data across its advertising network.
+Even with IP anonymization enabled, the data still travels to Google before being truncated.
+Multiple European DPAs ruled against Google Analytics between 2022 and 2024 for this reason.

-Here's the number that should worry you: 42% of internet users worldwide use an ad blocker.
-Among developer and tech audiences, that number climbs higher.
+42% of internet users worldwide use an ad blocker.
 Every single one of those users is invisible to Google Analytics.
+That's not a small margin of error — you're making business decisions based on data that's missing nearly half your audience.

+The French data protection authority CNIL fined Criteo 40 million euros in 2023 for GDPR violations related to tracking without proper consent.
 You now need explicit, informed consent before loading GA4.
-That means a cookie banner.
-And cookie banners reduce opt-in rates to 30-50% in most implementations — making your already-incomplete data even less accurate.
+That means a cookie banner — and cookie banners reduce opt-in rates to 30-50% in most implementations, making your already-incomplete data even less accurate.

 Because everything stays on the same origin, ad blockers don't flag it.
 There are no cross-origin requests.
 No third-party cookies.
 The browser treats it like any other resource on your site.